DeepWear: Adaptive Local Offloading for On-Wearable Deep Learning

 \lstset{frame=tb, language=Java, aboveskip=3mm, belowskip=3mm, showstringspaces=false, columns=flexible, basicstyle={ \ttfamily}, numbers=left, numberstyle= , keywordstyle=, commentstyle=, stringstyle=, breaklines=true, breakatwhitespace=true, tabsize=3, xleftmargin=1cm }

-\framework exposes a set of easy-to-use APIs for developers for running model inference, as listed in the code snippet in List~\ref{list:javaSample}.
+\framework exposes a set of easy-to-use APIs for developers for running the model inference, as listed in the code snippet in List~\ref{list:javaSample}.
 The high-level design principle of such APIs is to minimize the developers' additional overhead including learning curve and programming efforts.
 Therefore, low-level details of whether/when/how to offload should be completely transparent to developers.
 As a result, the exposed interfaces are almost the same as a conventional DL library such as TensorFlow.
 The only new knob \framework provides is a hint function for specifying the latency requirement (Line 3 in List~\ref{list:javaSample}), which helps \framework make offloading decisions.

-As exemplified in Listing~\ref{list:javaSample}, using the APIs provided by \framework is quite similar to using the standard Java APIs~\cite{TFAPIs} provided by TensorFlow.
+As exemplified in the code snippet~\ref{list:javaSample}, using the APIs provided by \framework is quite similar to using the standard Java APIs~\cite{TFAPIs} provided by TensorFlow.
 It typically consists of four steps: loading pre-trained model, feeding the input, executing the graph, and finally fetching the output.
+Unlike traditional general-purpose offloading frameworks, \framework doesn't require any manual annotation to specify what can be offloaded.
+In contrast, \framework hides the offloading details from the perspective of developers.